Roley Williams

-Donald Roland "Roley" Williams (10 July 1927 – 30 June 1999) was a former Welsh professional footballer.
+Donald Roland Williams (10 July 1927 – 30 June 1999) was a Welsh professional footballer.

 Williams was playing Welsh league football for Milford United when he was spotted by Cardiff City manager Cyril Spiers.
 A number of clubs were interested at the time, including his home town club Swansea Town, but he signed a contract with Cardiff in February 1949.
 Despite suffering numerous small injuries during his seven years at the club, he quickly became a regular in the side providing numerous chances for the club's prolific striker Wilf Grant to score 26 goals during the 1951–52 season.
 His injuries meant he never played a full season for the club and in 1956 he was allowed to leave and join Northampton Town.
 His spell at the club was brief and he moved into non-league football with Bath City and Lovells Athletic before retiring.